github/opensource.guide/_articles/how-to-contribute.md

 * **LICENSE:** By definition, every open source project must have an [open source license](https://choosealicense.com).
 If the project does not have a license, it is not open source.
 * **README:** The README is the instruction manual that welcomes new community members to the project.
 It explains why the project is useful and how to get started.
 * **CONTRIBUTING:** Whereas READMEs help people _use_ the project, contributing docs help people _contribute_ to the project.
 It explains what types of contributions are needed and how the process works.
 While not every project has a CONTRIBUTING file, its presence signals that this is a welcoming project to contribute to.
+A good example of an effective Contributing Guide would be the one from [Codecademy's Docs repository](https://www.codecademy.com/resources/docs/contribution-guide).
 * **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants' behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.
-* **Other documentation:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.
+* **Other documentation:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects like [Astro Docs](https://docs.astro.build/en/contribute/#contributing-to-docs).

 Finally, open source projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.

 * **Issue tracker:** Where people discuss issues related to the project.
-* **Pull requests:** Where people discuss and review changes that are in progress.
+* **Pull requests:** Where people discuss and review changes that are in progress whether its to improve a contributor's line of code, grammar usage, use of images, etc. Some projects, such as [MDN Web Docs](https://github.com/mdn/content/blob/main/.github/workflows/markdown-lint-fix.yml), use certain GitHub Action flows to automate and quicken their code reviews.
 * **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example, _"How do I..."_ or _"What do you think about..."_ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
+A good example of this would be [CHAOSS' weekly Newsletter](https://chaoss.community/news/)
 * **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.
+A good example of this would be [EddieHub's Discord community](http://discord.eddiehub.org/).

 ## Finding a project to contribute to